-- 7.7.1 Start Issues at the start of the race may include: panic, cold water shock response, spinal injuries, trauma from contact with hazards or other swimmers.
+- 5.7.1 Start Issues at the start of the race may include: panic, cold water shock response, spinal injuries, trauma from contact with hazards or other swimmers.
 Emergency Medical Services should be on alert prior to the start in order to quickly stabilize, treat and remove possible victims.
 Lifeguards and safety personal should be stationed at the water's edge and up to 100 meters out into the water, and all personnel should be equipped with whistles and rescue cans.
 Rescuers in deeper water should have rescue fins or be on a self-propelled rescue craft.
 Backboards and spinal stabilization equipment should be at the race start.
-ALL RESCUE PERSONEL SHOULD BE TRAINED AND CERTIFIED IN RENDERING ASISTANCE AND STABILIZING SUSPECTED SPINAL INJURIES. - 7.7.2 On-water Certified lifeguards should be stationed on the course on self-propelled rescue craft or in the water with fins and rescue cans so that a rescuer can reach any swimmer on the course within 30 (thirty) seconds.
-Venue and water conditions will dictate the exact distance, and the following is a guide only for the distance that can be covered in the allotted response time: - Rescue Paddleboard 75 100 meters in 30 seconds - Rescuer with fins and rescue can -35 50 meters in 30 seconds - Motorized (Non-propeller driven) rescue craft 200 300 meters in 30 seconds - 7.7.3 Finish Issues at the finish will be similar to those encountered at the Start and in beach finishes with breaking waves extra attention should be given to athletes entering the area where waves are breaking in shallow water when they are at greater risk for spinal injuries.
+ALL RESCUE PERSONEL SHOULD BE TRAINED AND CERTIFIED IN RENDERING ASISTANCE AND STABILIZING SUSPECTED SPINAL INJURIES. - 5.7.2 On water Certified lifeguards should be stationed on the course on self-propelled rescue craft or in the water with fins and rescue cans so that a rescuer can reach any swimmer on the course within 30 (thirty) seconds.
+Venue and water conditions will dictate the exact distance, and the following is a guide only for the distance that can be covered in the allotted response time. - Rescue Paddleboard 75 100 meters in 30 seconds - Rescuer with fins and rescue can 35 50 meters in 30 seconds - Motorized (Non-propeller driven) rescue craft 200 300 meters in 30 seconds - 5.7.3 Finish: Issues at the finish will be similar to those encountered at the Start and in beach finishes with breaking waves extra attention should be given to athletes entering the area where waves are breaking in shallow water when they are at greater risk for spinal injuries.
 Emergency Medical Services should be on alert prior to athletes arriving at the finish area in order to quickly stabilize, treat and remove possible victims.
 Lifeguards and safety personal should be stationed at the water's edge and up to 100 meters out into the water, and all personnel should be equipped with whistles and rescue cans.
 Rescuers in deeper water should have rescue fins or be on a self-propelled rescue craft.
 Backboards and spinal stabilization equipment should be at the race finish.
-ALL RESCUE PERSONEL SHOULD BE TRAINED AND CERTIFIED IN RENDERING ASISTANCE AND STABILIZING SUSPECTED SPINAL INJURIES.
+ALL RESCUE PERSONEL SHOULD BE TRAINED AND CERTIFIED IN RENDERING ASISTANCE AND STABILIZING SUSPECTED SPINAL INJURIES. - 5.7.4 Additional Considerations - 5.7.4.1 Rescuers should be equipped with wetsuits, dry suits or clothing that will enable them - 5.7.4.2 Number and distribution of rescue personnel must be re-evaluated prior to the event start to insure safety standards can be maintained in the event of changing conditions or past experiences from similar events on the same course. - 5.7.4.3 Longer events in ocean or extreme conditions may require additional support as fatigue or exposure can hamper a rescuer's ability to maintain the required level of care and attention.